XPRNetwork/grant-framework/applications/fishtank-new.md

 * Fishtank Labs Website - designs almost complete with go-live expected in Q3 2023 (design in progress here: https://www.figma.com/proto/9xWUmdCyI0PKGfa6qqZnGl/Fishtank-DAO-Web-App?page-id=4144%3A378985&node-id=4256-383584&viewport=737%2C-200%2C0.33&scaling=min-zoom&starting-point-node-id=4256%3A383584)
 * Fishtank Website - almost ready to go live with updated format and content targeting startups (https://www.fishtank.ai)
-* Fishtank Nodes - going live officially from June 1st with a ~600k bond of METAL
+* Fishtank Nodes - going live officially from June 1st with a ~600k bond of METAL until end of year (to then move to annual cycle in line with tax season)

 ### Ecosystem Fit